masesgroup/KNet/src/documentation/articles/connectSDK.md

 ```

 This behavior helps to define a fixed value that depends on the implementation and avoid possible errors in the declaration of the configuration files.
-The connector shall defines only the Java class just for every other type of available connector:
+The connector shall defines only the Java class, like it is done for every other type of available connector:
 ```
 connector.class=myconnectorpackage.MySourceConnector
 ```